Deadlines and Important Dates

-To meet deadlines, applications must be complete, which means all required material has been received.
-See Completing the Application below.
+To meet a deadline, your application must be complete, which means we have received all required material.
+See Completing the Application, below.

-Spring or Summer Freshmen
+Applying for Spring or Summer

 April 1 - Deadline for summer enrollment